frankamato7/ai-automation-roadmap-modules/README.md

 - **hello.py** – First Python script
 - **mini_calculator.py** – Interactive calculator using user input and arithmetic
 - **number_guessing_game.py** – Replayable number guessing game with loops, conditionals, and randomness
-- **todo_cli_app.py** – A simple command-line To-Do List app with add/view/remove/clear functionality
+- **todo_cli_app.py** – Command-line To-Do List app with add/view/remove/clear options
+- **calculator.py** – Reusable calculator module with arithmetic functions
+- **calculator_app.py** – CLI calculator that imports the calculator module and performs operations

 More Python fundamentals mini-projects will be added here as I progress through the roadmap.
 While I already had experience using Python before this, I chose to start from scratch so I can properly document my progress for the record.